Preloader

 Who Should Attend?

-• Professionals with over four years of experience
+• Professionals with over four years of experience and a Certified Lean Six Sigma Green Belt.

 • Any professional seeking to accelerate his/her corporate career